Universal-Machine-Assistance/vulgate/README.md

-# Vulgate Bible Translation App
+# Vulgate Translation App

-A comprehensive digital research tool for analyzing the Latin Vulgate Bible with word-by-word analysis, multi-layered interpretations, and interactive features.
+A comprehensive digital research and learning tool for analyzing text normalized to latin with word-by-word analysis, multi-layered interpretations, and interactive features.

 ## 🎯 Project Overview